limianwang/osmos-lite/README.md

 ## Roadmap

-Version 1.x of the project aims at greatly simplifying its structure by using standard validation based on [JSON Schema](http://json-schema.org) and applying many of the lessons learned through its use in production.
+Next iteration of updates will focus heavily on the fixes and enhancement for `osmos-lite`, and increase the test coverage.

 ## Contributing